 Dry Creek Horse Camp is a nice, quiet spot in the Ochoco Mountains about 30 miles east of Prineville, Oregon.
-The trails explore the nearby hills and run along Dry Creek to the impressive Brennan Palisades.
+The trails explore the nearby hills and follow Dry Creek to the impressive Brennan Palisades.

 The Giddy Up Go Loop is a 9-mile loop bisected by the Giddy Up Go Tie Trail, forming two interlocking loops.
 The trails climb the hills near Dry Creek Horse Camp, mostly on single-track but at times on forest roads.

-The Loop trail offers occasional views of the surrounding Ochoco Mountains, including Lookout Mountain and Steins Pillar, and takes you to a couple of derelict cabins at Kidnap Spring.
+The Loop trail offers occasional views of the surrounding Ochoco Mountains, including Lookout Mountain and Steins Pillar, and takes you to a tumbledown cabin at Kidnap Spring.
 The Giddy Up Go Tie Trail runs through riparian vegetation beside an intermittent creek.

-The Brennan Palisades Trail follows Dry Creek for a couple of miles, then veers onto Road 100 to reach the Brennan Palisades.
+The Brennan Palisades Trail follows Dry Creek for a couple of miles, then veers onto a forest road to reach the Brennan Palisades.
 The Palisades’ cliffs, pillars, and hoodoos rise abruptly from the forest floor and are truly a sight to see.

-If you like, you can continue another mile to reach an old homestead.
+If you like, you can continue another mile to reach a picturesque old barn.

-You’ll find more information about Dry Creek Horse Camp in Riding Central Oregon Horse Trails, by Kim McCarrel, (Ponderosa Press, 2012), available at www.nwhorsetrails.com.
+You’ll find more information about Dry Creek Horse Camp in Riding Central Oregon Horse Trails, by Kim McCarrel, available at www.nwhorsetrails.com.